Small boats and fishermen at the port of Palma at dawn

 The mood on the ground: harbor wall, volunteers and tourists

 Volunteers, hotel staff and fishing families talk about greater coast guard presence, but also about the humanitarian consequences of rapid deportations.
-Local reception capacities are limited; temporary accommodations fill up faster than new ones can be provided.
+Local reception capacities are limited; temporary accommodations fill up faster than new ones can be provided, as reported in Emergency in the Balearic Islands: Between Rapid Aid and Open Questions.
 This leads to a paradoxical situation: cooperation does not automatically mean fewer arrivals, but often only faster, legally more complex processing — and there is a lack of personnel and legal resources for that.

 Aspects often missing from the debate